-- John P. Albright, age 52, our President and Chief Executive Officer ("CEO"); - Mark E. Patten, age 54, our Senior Vice President and Chief Financial Officer ("CFO"); and - Daniel E. Smith, age 52, our Senior Vice President, General Counsel and Corporate Secretary ("General Counsel").
+- John P. Albright, age 52, our President and CEO; - Mark E. Patten, age 54, our Senior Vice President and Chief Financial Officer ("CFO"); and - Daniel E. Smith, age 52, our Senior Vice President, General Counsel and Corporate Secretary ("General Counsel").

-Following this section is a series of tables containing specific information pertaining to the compensation earned in 2017 by the NEOs.
+Following this section is a series of tables containing specific information pertaining to the compensation earned in 2017 by our NEOs.
 The discussion below is intended to put the information contained in the tables into context with our overall compensation program.